blindeveloper/Sensor/README.md

 DATA EXPOSING

 - for `exposing the _latest_ weather conditions` use GET method `/weather`
-- for `exposing the development of the weather parameters over the last 24h in 15 min increments` use GET method `/weather?range_h=25`
+- for `exposing the development of the weather parameters over the last 24h in 15 min increments` use GET method `/weather?range_h=24&segment_h=0.25`
 - for `exposing the average for each of the weather parameters for the last 24h` use GET method `/weather?range_h=25&is_average=true&weather_param=radiation_sum_j_cm2`
+- for `exposing the average of the weather parameters over the last 7 days` use GET method `/weather?range_h=168&is_average=true`

+endpoint below is not working correctly with `segment_h=24` range, only with minutes increments, I was doing my best to fix it but had no time anymore.
+You can run it with `segment_h=0.25` increment to test it

 - for `exposing the development of the weather parameters over the last 7 days in 1 day increments (average per day)` use GET method `/weather?range_h=168&segment_h=24&is_average=true`
-- for `exposing the average of the weather parameters over the last 7 days` use GET method `/weather?range_h=168&is_average=true`